Hunting Outbursting Young Stars (HOYS)

 HAG are regular contributors to this Citizens Science Project making over 780 accepted images.
 Members forward their images of the targets taken with either the Groups telescopes and camera equipment, or using their own telescopes from their home locations.
 These are added to the Kent University Database for subsequent analysis by PHD students, and some results have already been published in scientific papers and Journals.
 The latest with Group input was for V1490Cyg awaiting final approval for publication in early 2020.

-Here is just one result of recent observations.
+Here is just one result of earlier observations.
 This is the area around the star V2492Cyg in the Pelican Nebula in the constellation of Cygnus the Swan.
 The image on the right was taken in October 2018, and on the left in February 2019.
 As can be seen the star faded by more than 5 magnitude, most likely due to dust in the circumstellar disk from which the young star has formed, moving between the star and us here on earth.